jefponte/lumen-api-example/README.md

         composer create-project --prefer-dist laravel/lumen 03-api-authentication

-2. Create your tables and the users table.
+2. Create your tables and the users table and add they fields in the migration.

         php ./artisan make:migration criar_tabela_app_user --create=app_user

+3. Customize your migration adding the fields and then execute the migrations:

+        php ./artisan migrate

 3. Mapping user class use preexisting class into ./app/User.php or ./app/Models/User.php.
 Change the attribute table, fillable and hidden.

 ```php
 class User extends Model implements AuthenticatableContract, AuthorizableContract
 {